 Date: April 20, 2022

 Location: Dale Mabry Campus, DTEC Courtyard, 4001 W. Tampa Bay Blvd., Tampa, FL 33614

 John Meeks at email@example.com

-Employers from Independent Electrical Contractors Florida West Coast Chapters, Plumbers and Pipefitters U.A.
+Employers from Associated Builders and Contractors, Independent Electrical Contractors Florida West Coast Chapters, Plumbers and Pipefitters U.A.
 Local 123 and Fire Protection Sprinkler Fitters U.A.
 Local 821 will be on-hand to interview applicants for apprenticeships in commercial electrician, plumbing and pipefitting, and fire sprinkler protection.

 The Apprenticeship programs are part of a federally structured training system in which the apprentice works full-time during the day for a sponsoring employer learning the skills of the trade through on-the-job training and completes classroom related instruction in the evening or on weekends.
 There are no tuition or fees for the classroom related instruction.
 The apprentice may incur some costs for tools, books, and materials needed for the trade.